-We have already developed the course content and materials thanks to a grant from the European Social Fund.
-We have also just run a third course in Tadcaster, funded by the Tadcaster and Villages CEF.
+We developed the course content and materials thanks to a grant from the European Social Fund in 2017/18 and ran two courses through that project.
+We have also just run a third course in Tadcaster, funded by the Tadcaster and Villages CEF and have recently been awarded funding from Southern CEF to run courses in their area later this year.
 We have received very positive feedback from the participants, many have made cost savings themselves as well as cascading the knowledge gained further amongst their social networks.
-However, we have only had one person who lives in the Southern CEF attend one of our courses.